 Inter-regional connectivity is a primary concern of our community development, economic development, and business communities.
-This issue is prominently put forth in the Central Virginia Long Range Transportation Plan and the draft Comprehensive Economic Development Strategy and other regional dialogues.
+This issue is prominent in the Central Virginia Long Range Transportation Plan and other regional dialogues.
 This connectivity is imperative to ensure our businesses have ready access to external markets and opportunities needed to succeed.
-The US 29/US 460 Access Management Improvements will help ensure safety and mobility of traffic moving through the US 29 and US 460 corridors.
+The improvements will help ensure safety and mobility of traffic moving through the US 29 and US 460 corridors.
 Currently, this stretch of highway between the Concord Turnpike and Campbell Avenue is congested and experiencing a higher accident rate than other segments of US 29 and US 460 within Central Virginia.
 The improvements help ensures access to markets and opportunities north and south of Central Virginia.